Kelly Close, MBA

 Kelly also chairs The diaTribe Foundation, a nonprofit established in 2013 to improve the lives of people with diabetes and pre-diabetes and to advocate for action.
 She is the co-founder of diaTribe.org, begun in 2006 as an educational resource for people with diabetes; diaTribe.org’s free educational mailers go to nearly 250,000 people every week and over three million people visited the website last year.
 Before starting Close Concerns and The diaTribe Foundation, Kelly’s work focused on life sciences more broadly.
 Over nearly a dozen years, she worked on Wall Street (investment banking at Goldman Sachs, equity research at Merrill Lynch) and at McKinsey & Company.

 Kelly has a BA from Amherst College and an MBA from Harvard Business School.
 She was a founding board member of the Institute for Responsible Nutrition, led by UCSF’s Dr. Robert Lustig.
-Kelly and her husband John, the co-founder of Close Concerns and diaTribe, are co-hosts of the popular San-Francisco-based discussion series CPS Lectures.
+Kelly and her husband, the co-founder of Close Concerns and diaTribe, are co-hosts of the popular San-Francisco-based discussion series CPS Lectures.